MMSEZ

 Agro-Processing

 Agriculture and agro processing are key strategic industries that can grow and transform the South African economy.
 The industries have the potential to play a pivotal role to build and accelerate sustainable, equitable and inclusive economic growth through forward and backward linkages within the value chain, The province's agricultural production resource and capability support the development of a world class agro-processing and agro industry value chains at MMSEZ.
+MMSEZ's agro-processing cluster, provides an opportunity to build an integrated agro-industrial value chain, with a special focus on agro-processing and agro-logistics.
+Similarly, MMSEZ enjoys a competitive advantage resulting from natural endowment of microclimate advantage suitable for production of various high value agricultural commodities in the Limpopo Province.

 Primary Processing